-Annual Number of Calls per Officer, 1980 - 2019
+Annual Number of Calls per Officer, 1980 - 2020

-Although the city expanded the police department by one full time officer for the code enforcement duties, that position was unable to be filled during 2019.
 The numbers below are based on actual number of officers available.
-As mentioned previously, the chief, detective and SRO typically do not respond to calls on a regular basis, so the numbers each officer responded to are significantly higher than shown.
+As mentioned previously, the chief, assistant chief, detective and SRO typically do not respond to calls on a regular basis, so the numbers each patrol officer responded to are significantly higher than shown.
+The significant drop in calls per officer can be accounted to the COVID-19 pandemic but mainly to the fact that the LPD had 15 officers for the majority of 2020 compared when we were under staffed for much the previous years.

-2019 Overtime Usage Distribution
+2020 Overtime Usage Distribution